-Note that breakpoints for drugs with limited availability in many countries (eg, moxalactam, cefonicid, cefamandole, and cefoperazone) were not evaluated.
-If considering use of these drugs for E. coli, Klebsiella spp., or Proteus spp., ESBL testing should be performed (see Table 3A).
-If isolates test ESBL positive, the results for moxalactam, cefonicid, cefamandole, and cefoperazone should be reported as resistant.
+Note that breakpoints for drugs with limited availability in many countries (e.g. moxalactam, cefonicid, cefamandole, and cefoperazone) were not evaluated.
+If considering use of these drugs for E: coli, Nebaelle sep. or Proteva spp.
+ESBL testing should be performed (see Table 3A).
+If isolates test ESBL positive, the results for moxalactam, cefonicid, cefamandole, and cefoperazone should be performed as resistant.

-(10) Enterobacter, Citrobacter, and Serratia may develop resistance during prolonged therapy with 3rd-generation cephalosporins as a result of derepression of AmpC β-lactamase.
-Therefore, includes the two citricials controlled the many because the second is addressed to the controlled controlled to the controlled controlled to the controlled control
+(10) Enterobacter, Citrobacter, and Serratia may develop resistance during prolonged therapy with 3rd generation cephalosporins as a result of derepression of AmpC #-lactamase.
 Therefore, isolates that are initially susceptible may become resistant within 3 to 4 days after initiation of therapy.
 Testing repeat isolates may be warranted.